-1.3.1 Setup
+2.3.1 Setup

-The recommended way to run the demo sites is in its own virtualeny.
-Once in a new virtualeny, clone the code and cd into any of the 3 demo sites.
+The recommended way to run a demo site is within its own virtualenv.
+Once in a new virtualenv, clone the code and cd into any of the 3 demo sites.
 Then run the migrate command and load the data in the fixtures directory:

 '''

 $ virtualenv venv

 $ source venv/bin/activate

-(venv) $ git clone git://github.com/danirus/django-comments-xtd.git
+(venv)$ git clone git://github.com/danirus/django-comments-xtd.git

-(venv) $ cd django-comments-xtd/
+(venv)$ cd django-comments-xtd/

-(venv) $ python setup.py install
+(venv)$ python setup.py install

-(venv) $ npm install

 '''